rrsilva/Ants_of_Para/README.md

-# Ants_of_Para
-Ants of the State of Pará, Brazil: a historical and comprehensive dataset of a key biodiversity hotspot in the Amazon Basin

 # <span style="color:red">SCIANTS Amazonia</span>: Sampling, Conservation and Identification of Amazonian Ants
 --------------------------------------------------------
 ## ***<img align="right" width="250" src="https://github.com/rrsilva/Ants_of_Para/blob/main/cover_book_image.jpeg">Ants of the State of Pará, Brazil: a historical and comprehensive dataset of a key biodiversity hotspot in the Amazon Basin***